Hungarian New Zealanders: 20th century

 In 1909 a certain man, named István Rácz arrived in Tuatapere, Southland.
 He wrote letters to his home in Csongrád, Hungary.
 Because of this, in 1911 three other families (the Szivák, Kollát and Kókay families) joined him from the city.
 During the next two decades still some families followed them, altogether approximately 100 families.
 Some of their descendants became famous: in 1970 István Kókay's son, Stephen Kokay was chosen as the representative of the Waiau district on the Wallace County Council.
 One of his daughters is a biologist, named Dr. Ilona Kokay, who teaches at the Otago University.His son Les Kokay is internationally recognised in music circles for his writings on Bob Dylan in ISIS magazine and other writings on Bob Dylan.
 He also invented the ‘LesK’ cube, a 3x3x3 cube puzzle.
 Mike Racz became a Guinness recorder as the fastest oyster opener.

 In the beginning of the Second World War 55 Hungarians arrived, right after the war still 62.
 In the beginning of the 1950s another 136 Hungarians arrived in New Zealand.
 The largest group of refugees from Hungary, 1099 people, arrived after the 1956 Revolution.
 Most of them was settled in the main centres of Auckland, Wellington and Christchurch.
 One of them was Anna Porter (born Anna Szigethy), the novelist, who later moved to Canada.
 The fathers of Marton Csokas and Nándor Tánczos both were 1956-refugees.
 Tom Paulay, also a 1956-refugee, taught at the University of Canterbury.
 Until 1970 still 290 Hungarians settled down in New Zealand.

 Hungarian culture in New Zealand

 In the 1980s there was movement to create cultural associations.
 In 2006 such societies exist in four cities: Auckland, Wellington, Christchurch and Dunedin.
 On 20 August 2006, Magyar Millennium Park was opened in Wellington, featuring an original Székely gate.

 There is a quarterly newspaper for the Hungarians, the Magyar Szó ("Hungarian Word").

+Horse archery, influenced by Hungarian horse archery, particularly the style popularised by Lajos Kassai, has in recent years made its way to New Zealand.